-- 1. A stream FREN1001/FREN1002 French 1A Introductory French, taught during the normal academic year; or FREN1100 French 1A Introductory French (Intensive Mode), taught during the summer recess.
-Both these courses are designed for students with little or no knowledge of French. - 2.
-B stream FREN1011/FREN1012 French 1B Intermediate French, designed for students with some knowledge of French (eg HSC 2 unit French or HSC 2 unit Z French). - 3.
-C stream FREN1021/FREN1022 French 1C Language and Culture, designed for students with a good knowledge of French (eg HSC 2 unit French at percentile range 81-100 or HSC 3 unit French at percentile range 51-100). - 4.
-D stream FREN1030 French 1D Language (6 UOC) plus FREN1221/FREN1222 French Literature and Society (6 UOC), designed for Francophone students with a Baccalauréat or equivalent qualifications.
+A stream - FREN1001/FREN1002 French 1A Introductory French, taught during the normal academic year; or FREN1100 French 1A Introductory French (Intensive Mode), taught during the summer recess.
+Both these courses are designed for students with little or no knowledge of French.

+2. B stream - FREN1011/FREN1012 French 1B Intermediate French, designed for students with some knowledge of French (eg HSC 2 unit French or HSC 2 unit Z French).

+C stream - FREN1021/FREN1022 French 1C Language and Culture, designed for students with a good knowledge of French (eg HSC 2 unit French at percentile range 81-100 or HSC 3 unit French at percentile range 51-100).

+4. D stream - FREN1030 French 1D Language (6 UOC) plus FREN1221/FREN1222 French Literature and Society (6 UOC), designed for Francophone students with a Baccalauréat or equivalent qualifications.

 Students wishing to take French in Year 1 should enrol in the course which seems appropriate to their qualifications.
 This enrolment is to be regarded as provisional.
-Final streaming is determined by the Department after a language test which will take place on Thursday, 24 February 2000.
-All students except those with no knowledge of French (FREN1001) are required to sit the test.
+Final streaming is determined by the Department after a language test.
+All students are required to sit the test.